Lipid Panel Reference Tool

 Should I fast before a lipid panel?

-Apolipoprotein B (apoB) is the structural protein on every atherogenic lipoprotein particle — LDL, IDL, VLDL and Lp(a) each carry exactly one apoB.
-Measuring apoB therefore gives a direct count of atherogenic particles, rather than the cholesterol mass carried by them.
-Many lipidologists consider apoB superior to LDL-C for risk assessment, particularly in people with metabolic syndrome, type 2 diabetes, or mixed dyslipidaemia where LDL cholesterol and LDL particle number can diverge.
-ACC/AHA 2018 and ESC/EAS 2019 both recognise apoB as a reasonable alternative or addition to non-HDL for risk stratification in selected patients.
+Apolipoprotein B (apoB) is the structural protein on lipoprotein particles other than HDL — LDL, IDL, VLDL and Lp(a) each carry one apoB.
+Measuring apoB gives a count of those particles rather than the cholesterol mass they carry.
+Educational references describe apoB as informative in people with metabolic syndrome, type 2 diabetes, or mixed dyslipidaemia, where LDL cholesterol and LDL particle number can diverge.
+Whether to measure apoB and how to act on the result is a clinical decision for your healthcare provider.

-Why doesn't this tool calculate ASCVD risk?
+Why doesn't this tool calculate cardiovascular risk?

 Track Your Blood Work with Health3